The-Wishlist-Co/docs/quotesvcApi.md

 [Back to Home](index.md#welcome-to-the-wishlist)

 # **Quote API**
-The Quote resource stores information about a quote, such as their store details, their line items, and amount details
+The Quote resource stores information about a quote, such as the store details, the quote line items, and price amounts

 ### Index